-After the story went viral, news 8 caught up with them at their home.
-News 8 also spoke to Williams’ dad, who is also Dillard’s uncle.
+After the story went viral, News 8 caught up with them at their home.
+News 8 also spoke to Williams’ father, who is also Dillard’s uncle.

 “I’m feeling great,” Williams said.
 “As long as the family is safe, that’s all that matters.
 But hopefully they can move back to their lovely house.
 And get situated.”

 “I didn’t know them from a can of paint,” Dillard said.
 “That’s the crazy thing about it.
 They just thanked me after.
 Me and my cousin.”

 “I’m proud of them,” said Nathaniel Williams Sr. “That means that it’s something me and his mother teaching them to be good men.
 For boys to men, they’re growing up to be good men.
 They care more about other people than just themselves.
 So I’m hoping they keep them going on.”

 Then, finally, possibly the final stop.
 Mayor Lovely Warren recognized them in a city council meeting.
 Declaring August 20th “Darius Dillard and Nate Williams Day.”